 The yeast two-hybrid system was used to screen a library of random peptides fused to a transcriptional activation domain in order to identify peptides capable of binding to the retinoblastoma protein (Rb).
 Seven peptides were identified, allof which contain the Leu-X-Cys-X-Glu motif found in Rb-binding proteins, although their activity in the yeast assay variedover a 40-fold range.
 Mutagenesis of the DNA encoding two of these peptides followed by screening in the two-hybrid systemallowed the delineation of residues apart from the invariant Leu, Cys and Glu that affect binding to Rb.
 Binding affinities of a peptide and one of its variants to Rb, determined by surface plasmon resonance, correlated with results from the two-hybrid assay.
 This method offers several advantageous features compared to existing technology for screening peptide libraries: in vivo detection of protein-peptide interactions, high sensitivity, the capacity for rapid genetic screening to identify stronger and weaker binding peptide variants, and the use of a simple assay (transcriptional activity) as a means to assess binding affinity.

 Yang M, Wu Z, Fields S. Protein-peptide interactions analyzed with the yeast two-hybrid system.
 Nucleic Acids Res.
 1995;23(7):1152-1156. doi:10.1093/nar/23.7.1152

 Dartmouth Digital Commons Citation

 Yang, Meijia; Wu, Zining; and Fields, Stanley, "Protein-Peptide Interactions Analyzed with the Yeast Two-Hybrid System" (1995).
-Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
+Open Dartmouth: Published works by Dartmouth faculty.
 3828.